gleam-lang/website/cheatsheets/gleam-for-python-users.md

 ### Case

-Case is the one of the most used control flow in gleam.
+Case is one of the most used control flow in Gleam.
 It can be seen as a switch statement on steroids.
 It provides a terse way to match a value type to an expression.

 #### Python

-Python does not have switch statements. `if/else` statements paired to the `type` function lets the developer to write code that depends on the type and value of a variable.
+Python does not have switch statements. `if/else` statements paired to the `type` function let the developer to write code that depends on the type and value of a variable.

-Until now, there have been no official comparable feature for the case expression used in Gleam.
+Until now, there has been no official comparable feature for the case expression used in Gleam.

 However this will change in Python 3.10 (currently in [alpha release]([https://docs.python.org/3.10/whatsnew/3.10.html#pep-634-structural-pattern-matching]), at the time of writing) that ships structural pattern matching allowing: